davidmacro/frog2features/README.md

 An R Library to create high quality features from FROG output.

 # Introduction
-Frog2Features (F2F) is an R library that can be used to streamline, document and consolidate workflows in feature construction procedures.
-F2F starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.
+`Frog2Features` is an `R` library that can be used to streamline, document and consolidate workflows in feature construction procedures. `Frog2Features` starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.

-# Feature classes supported by F2F
+### Usecase
+Frog

+### Supported types of text-based features

+#### a.
+Indicator features
+Indicator features summarize the occurrence of a certain item (i.e., the indicator) in each document of a corpus.
+Typically, such features include counts, such as the frequency with which a certain word occurs in each document.
+In the linguistic literature, these features are typically also termed unigrams (a single indicator) or n-grams (a combined set of indicators).

+There exists a wide range of potential indicator features.
+Frog2Features introduces a typology that can classify a range of indicator features according to three properties, namely:

+   i. the primary unit of information conveyed in the indicator ii. whether the indicator is singular or plural (and, in case of plural indicators, whether to use positional proximity or syntactic dependency to form ngrams) iii. what unit of measurement to report (e.g., boolean indicators, raw counts, TF-IDF-weighed figures)

+Frog2Features supports the following primary units of information:
+   * raw words
+   * lemmatized words
+   * part-of-speech annotation (POS-tag or MAJOR POS-tag)
+   * morphological codes
+   * recognized entity tag
+   * semantically enriched codes (e.g.,
+   * ... or any other property that can be merged to a FROG `data.frame`.

+#### b.
+Meta-features